PouriaRez/PouriaRez/README.md

 # 🚀 Welcome to My GitHub!

-Hey there! 👋 I'm Pouria, a passionate **Full-Stack Developer** and a **CS Major at UCSC** with a lifelong love for coding and technology.
+Hey there! 👋 I'm Pouria, a passionate **Software Developer** and a **CS Major at UCSC** with a lifelong love for coding and technology.
 I specialize in building dynamic, user-friendly applications with cutting-edge frameworks and tools.

 ## 💻 My Tech Stack
 - **Front-End**: React, React Native, Angular, TypeScript